openstack-archive/searchlight/doc/source/install/dev-environment.rst

 .. index::
    double: install; api

-Open up a new ssh window and log in to your server (or however you’re communicating with your server).
+Open up a new ssh window and log in to your server (or however you're communicating with your server).

 ::